Fernandinho (footballer, born 2003)

-Fernando Paiva Correa (born 20 March 2003), commonly known as Fernandinho, is a Brazilian footballer who plays as a forward for Santos.
+Fernando Paiva Correa (born 20 March 2003), commonly known as Fernandinho, is a Brazilian footballer who plays as a forward for Anápolis.

 Club career

 Born in Uberaba, Minas Gerais, Fernandinho joined Santos' youth setup in 2015, aged 12.
 On 14 December 2019, he signed his first professional contract with the club.

 Fernandinho made his first team debut for Peixe on 3 March 2021, coming on as a late substitute for Allanzinho in a 1–1 Campeonato Paulista home draw against Ferroviária.
 He subsequently returned to the under-20 squad, and renewed his contract until the end of 2024 on 25 March 2022.

+On 13 December 2023, after finishing his formation, Fernandinho was loaned to Náutico for the upcoming season.
+On 2 January 2025, he signed for Ituano.